azerion/gamedock-sdk/docs/smartAdvertisements.md

 ## Handling Reward Videos

 Reward videos are advertisements that users voluntarily watch and, if played to the end, receive some form of in-game reward.
 The in-game currency the user receives, and how soon afterward they can watch another reward video, are set by parameters within the configuration file.
-Most advertisement functionality is handled automatically by the Spil Games SDK.
+Most advertisement functionality is handled automatically by the Gamedock SDK.
 However, you will need to specify how the triggering of reward videos and subsequent payout to the player upon completion of the video should be handled.
 The following shows an example of code that checks if a reward video is available, hides or shows the Watch Video button, and rewards the player if a reward video was successfully played.

 ~~~C#
 public GameObject rewardVideoButton;